Esk Valley line: Nunthorpe to Middlesbrough

 This section of line was constructed by the Middlesbrough & Guisborough Railway in 1854, to serve the town of Guisborough, and the area around the Eston Hills.

-A line was constructed heading south from Middlesbrough, and through Nunthorpe, from where it curved east to Guisborough, and then on towards the coast to join the Whitby, Redcar & Middlesbrough Union Railway.
+A line was constructed heading south from Middlesbrough and through Nunthorpe, from where it curved east to Guisborough and then on towards the coast to join the Whitby, Redcar & Middlesbrough Union Railway.
 It also served a number of quarries in the area.

-Despite its close proximity to the Picton to Battersby line, it was another 10 years before a link was built between the two.
+Despite its close proximity to the Picton to Battersby line, it was another ten years before a link was built between the two.
 The line from Nunthorpe Junction to Guisborough closed in 1964, with only the section from Middlesbrough to Battersby remaining.

 A new station, James Cook, opened on this section of the line in May 2014.
 It was built to serve the nearby James Cook University Hospital in Middlesbrough.

 Signalling and infrastructure

 The Esk Valley Line still uses a physical token system, modified so that train drivers operate the token instruments themselves.
-This system of working is known as No Signalman Token Remote, and is used on other routes such as the Heart of Wales Line, and the Tarka Line.
+This system of working is known as No Signalman Token Remote and is used on other routes such as the Heart of Wales line and the Tarka Line.

-Cabinets at Whitby, Glaisdale and Battersby, and a signalman at Nunthorpe pass on key tokens to train drivers as authority to occupy specific line sections, ensuring that only one train can run on a section at a time.
+Cabinets at Whitby, Glaisdale and Battersby, and a signalman at Nunthorpe, pass on key tokens to train drivers as authority to occupy specific line sections, ensuring that only one train can run on a section at a time.

 Until the mid-1980s, the line from Whitby to Sleights had two tracks, but these were removed along with the passing loop at Castleton Moor.
-Trains can still pass at Glaisdale and Battersby, however Glaisdale is now the only station along the single track section that still regularly uses both platforms for "up" and "down" line trains.
+Trains can still pass at Glaisdale and Battersby, however Glaisdale is now the only station along the single tracked section that still regularly uses both platforms for up and down line trains.

-Between Nunthorpe and Guisborough Junction, the railway has been single track since 26 January 1986, although the station at Nunthorpe still retains its passing loop with separate "up" and "down" platforms.
-This section is worked from the panel box at Middlesbrough, and uses track circuit block working.
+Between Nunthorpe and Guisborough Junction, the railway has been single-tracked since 26 January 1986; however, the station at Nunthorpe still retains its passing loop with separate up and down platforms.
+This section is worked from the Rail Operating Centre at York (since 2021) and uses track circuit block working.